 Q3.
 Can a company issue share certificates without receiving subscription money?

 Ans.
-Yes, under Section 56 of the Companies Act, 2013, companies must issue share certificates within two months of incorporation, even if the subscription money is pending.
-However, unpaid shares may be treated as debt.
+Yes, under Section 56 of the Companies Act, 2013, companies must issue share certificates in form SH-1 post company registration within two months, even if the subscription money is pending.
+However, unpaid shares may be treated as debt in the B/s or books.

 Q4.
 What are the penalties for non-compliance with Section 10A?